 We like to give our rabbits plenty of room to explore and they never disappoint in bringing joy into our home.
 It's a great way for them to get the exercise they need after cuddling with the kids

 We give our kids a lot of opportunities for Practical Life work, and this is another example of how we do that.
-In addition to this daily routine, we also do a more thorough cleaning of their hutch a couple times a week and rabbit grooming.
-It's an excellent way to teach care and empathy of living things.
-Also, if you've seen our Montessori Homeschool Space, you'll notice it fits with our interdisciplinary approach to homeschooling, as seen on our science shelves.
+In addition to their daily routine, we also do a thorough cleaning of their environment a couple of times a week and rabbit grooming.
+It's an excellent way to teach care and empathy for living things.

 We hope this gives you some inspiration for planning your Practical Life works this summer and for this upcoming year of homeschool.
 What pet(s) would you like to add to your home or homeschool?

 - Nature's Headdresses